Climate Change, Ozone Holes, and Magnetic Poles

-This paper explores oxygen’s involvement in climate patterns associated with Earth’s wandering magnetic poles.
+This website is dedicated to exploring oxygen’s involvement in climate patterns associated with Earth’s wandering magnetic poles.
 Using ozone as a tracer, it develops a new rationale for climate modeling.
 The conclusions are a radical departure from currently accepted science.
 This is new science.
 Hopefully it is correct.
 The paper is complex.
 The rationale is difficult to follow, and the graphics need careful study.
 The presentation is best viewed on a desktop monitor.
 Each chapter expands for further reading by pressing the green link.
-The reader is encouraged to reply in the box below each chapter to ask questions, to make comments, or to initiate a scientific discussion.
+The reader is encouraged to reply in the box below each chapter to ask questions, to make comments, or to initiate a scientific discussion about whether this is a valid theory or a crackpot diversion.
 Scientific standards have been maintained in the thesis development, but the style is casual.
 It is a continuing work in progress, and random editing occurs.
 The original was published by WordPress on October 28, 2015.
 It has no political nor economic agenda.
-The paper has been professionally edited but will not be submitted to a peer-reviewed atmospheric journal.
+The paper has been professionally edited but will not be submitted to a peer-reviewed atmospheric journal in this form.

 Introduction, Traditional Ozone Science